 - Fill a glass canning jar about halfway with fresh chopped jewelweed stems and leaves.
 (And flowers too, if you’d like.)

-- Pour apple cider vinegar or witch hazel over the plant matter, until the jar is almost filled, leaving a little room at top for expansion.
+- Pour apple cider vinegar over the plant matter, until the jar is almost filled, leaving a little room at top for expansion.

 - Cover with a plastic cap (metal lids will eventually corrode if using vinegar.)

 - Tuck in a cool dark place for about 2 to 3 weeks.

 - Strain into a new jar, cap, and label.

 - Store the finished Itch Remedy in a cool dark spot, or your fridge, for about 6 to 9 months.

 To use: Apply to itchy skin as needed with a cotton ball or small rag.
 Allow to air dry.
 Use as often as needed.

 This is a simple salve to make and only requires a few ingredients!